Meeting Time: October 13, 2020 at 2:30pm MST

 • Default_avatar

-Christina Flinders over 3 years ago
+Christina Flinders about 4 years ago

 If cops are still investigating cops, you’re creating an office that’s a $3 million rubber stamp to the police department’s current investigative process.
 If civilian oversight doesn’t have the ability to do independent investigations, it’s doing more harm than good, and we can’t implement that.